kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

           ![New table wizard step six](./Images/E1T3S7-5.png)

-> **Note**: In this task, you imported a very small amount of static data from a file, which is fine for the purposes of this task.
-In reality, you can use Kusto to analyze much larger volumes of data; including real-time data from a streaming source such as Azure Event Hubs.
+> **Note:** In this task, you imported a very small amount of static data from a file, which is fine for the purposes of this task.
+In reality, you can use Kusto to analyze much larger volumes of data, including real-time data from a streaming source such as Azure Event Hubs.

 ## Task 4: Use KQL to query the sales table